oogoom/Voron-Mods/Slicer/readme.md

 Files to make your slicer have a tabbed bed and west3d black PEI images for prusaslicer/superslicer and similar variants.

 ## IMPORTANT:
 The auto arrange algorithm in prusaslicer/superslicer is unable to handle custom shapes.
-Devs seem to be aware of this issue but since late 2019, there hasn't been a fixed it seems.
+Devs seem to be aware of this issue since late 2019, but there hasn't been a fix it seems.
 If you only ever manually arrange parts and want a clean tabbed plate look, choose method 1.
 If you like using auto arrange, choose method 2.

 ## METHOD 1
 ### Installation: